 - Alternate angle images can help buyers get a better sense of how your products look from different perspectives.

 - Detail shots, on the other hand, show delicate details like fabric and texture, by getting up close and personal with the buyer.

-The British furniture brand, Timothy Oulton, known for its daring and authentic handcrafted furniture, uses different features to create an engaging product page experience.
-From 360-degree views, and sharp 4K zoom, to alternate angle images and detail shots, they make sure to present their unique designer collections in the best possible light.
+As a forward-thinking company, Universal was aware of the importance of its website experience way before the COVID-19 pandemic.
+As a result, they’ve created an engaging product page experience with different features.
+From 360-degree views and sharp 4K zoom to alternate angle images and a myriad of configuration options, they make sure to present their unique designer collections in the best possible light.

 3| Room scenes